hortonworks/cloudbreak/README.md

 ```
 You can track any other application's logs to check the results by executing the following command:
 ```
-cbd logs periscope # or datalake, freeipa, redbeams, environment, auth-mock, idbmms, environments2-api
+cbd logs periscope # or datalake, freeipa, redbeams, environment, thunderhead-mock, idbmms, environments2-api
 ```

 If everything went well then Cloudbreak will be available on https://localhost.
 For more details and config parameters please check the documentation of [Cloudbreak Deployer](https://github.com/hortonworks/cloudbreak-deployer).

 The deployer has generated a `certs` directory under `cbd-local` directory which will be needed later on to set up IDEA properly.

 If not already present, you shall create an `etc` directory under `cbd-local` directory and place your Cloudera Manager license file `license.txt` there.
-This is essential for Auth Mock to start successfully.
+This is essential for Thunderhead Mock to start successfully.
 (Request a licence from us)

 ### Cloudbreak service ports